craciuncezar/Simple-web-image-editor/README.md

 # Simple-web-image-editor

-A simple image editor web app build with jquery and HTML5 Canvas
+A simple image editor web app built with vanilla Javascript and HTML5 Canvas.

 [Live demo here](https://craciuncezar.github.io/Simple-web-image-editor/)

 ## ABOUT

-Star editing by drag and drop an image from your computer.
-Draw on the image, crop, resize it and save the edited image to your computer.
+Begin by dragging and dropping an image from your computer.
+Draw on the image, crop it, and resize it before saving it to your computer.
-Users can select to draw over the image using either predefined shapes like circles, rectangles, lines or to draw freely.
-Change the image size with the posibility to keep the ratio or simply crop it to get rid of unwanted areas.
-Add image filters like Grayscale, Threshold, Sephia or Invert Colors.
+Users can choose to draw over the image using predefined forms such as circles, rectangles, and lines, or they can draw freely.
+Change the image size while maintaining the aspect ratio, or crop it to remove undesired sections.
+Filters like Grayscale, Threshold, Sephia, and Invert Colors can be used.